ran-research-lab/earsketch-webclient-2025/README.md

 Production deployments should use `npm run build` with additional command-line options.
 See `webpack.build.js` for details.

+You may optionally choose to install the curriculum, although the webclient will work without it.

-The curriculum HTML is sourced elsewhere, by following the `curriculum` soft link.
-These files can be omitted, and are not publicly available at this time.
+The curriculum HTML is sourced from the earsketch-curriculum repository, and referenced by following the `curriculum` soft link.
+Clone the repository and place it in the same parent directory as this repository.

-## Issues / Contact

-Please use our contact form at https://earsketch.gatech.edu/landing/#/contact.

 ## Contributing

-The EarSketch webclient is not accepting outside contributions at this time.
-See [CONTRIBUTING.md](CONTRIBUTING.md).
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details about contributing to EarSketch.

+## Reporting Issues

+Please report technical issues by submitting a [GitHub issue](https://github.com/earsketch/earsketch-webclient/issues).

+## Contact

+You may contact our team using the landing page [contact form](https://earsketch.gatech.edu/landing/#/contact).

 ## License